WICG/first-party-sets/README.md

 Note: Both Firefox and Safari have run into these issues before and have solved them through the application of an internal-only "requestStorageAccessForOrigin" API ([4](https://bugzilla.mozilla.org/show_bug.cgi?id=1724376), [5](https://github.com/WebKit/WebKit/commit/e0690e2f6c7e51bd73b66e038b5d4d86a6f30909#diff-1d194b67d50610776c206cb5faa8f056cf1063dd9743c5a43cab834d43e5434cR253)), that is applied on a case-by-case basis by custom browser scripts (Safari: [6](https://github.com/WebKit/WebKit/blob/a39a03d621e441f3b7ca3a814d1bc0e2b8dd72be/Source/WebCore/page/Quirks.cpp#L1065), [7](https://github.com/WebKit/WebKit/blob/main/Source/WebCore/page/Quirks.cpp#L1217) Firefox: [8](https://phabricator.services.mozilla.com/D129185), [9](https://phabricator.services.mozilla.com/D124493), [10](https://phabricator.services.mozilla.com/D131643)).

-As we continue to flesh out the First-Party Sets proposal, we invite feedback from browser vendors, web developers, and members of the web community.
+As we continue to flesh out the Related Website Sets proposal, we invite feedback from browser vendors, web developers, and members of the web community.
 We will continue engagement through issues in this repo and through discussions in [WICG](https://www.w3.org/community/wicg/).

 ## Administrative controls

 For enterprise usage, browsers typically offer administrators options to control web platform behavior.
-Browsers may expose administrative options for locally-defined First-Party Sets (e.g., for private domains).
+Browsers may expose administrative options for locally-defined Related Website Sets (e.g., for private domains).

 # UI Treatment

-In order to provide transparency to users regarding the First-Party Set that a web page’s top-level domain belongs to, browsers may choose to present UI with information about the First-Party Set primary and the members list.
+In order to provide transparency to users regarding the Related Website Set that a web page’s top-level domain belongs to, browsers may choose to present UI with information about the Related Website Set primary and the members list.
 One potential location in Chrome is the [Origin/Page Info Bubble](https://www.chromium.org/Home/chromium-security/enamel/goals-for-the-origin-info-bubble) - this provides requisite information to discerning users, while avoiding the use of valuable screen real-estate or presenting confusing permission prompts.
 However, browsers are free to choose different presentation based on their UI patterns, or adjust as informed by user research.

-Note that First-Party Sets also gives browsers the opportunity to group per-site controls (such as those at `chrome://settings/content/all`) by the “first-party” boundary instead of eTLD+1, which is not always the correct site boundary.
+Note that Related Website Sets also gives browsers the opportunity to group per-site controls (such as those at `chrome://settings/content/all`) by the “first-party” boundary instead of eTLD+1, which is not always the correct site boundary.

 # Domain Schemes

-In accordance with the [Fetch](https://fetch.spec.whatwg.org/#websocket-opening-handshake) spec, user agents must "normalize" WebSocket schemes to HTTP(S) when determining whether a particular domain is a member of a First-Party Set.
+In accordance with the [Fetch](https://fetch.spec.whatwg.org/#websocket-opening-handshake) spec, user agents must "normalize" WebSocket schemes to HTTP(S) when determining whether a particular domain is a member of a Related Website Set.
 I.e. `ws://` must be mapped to `http://`, and `wss://` must be mapped to `https://`, before the lookup is performed.

 User agents need not perform this normalization on the domains in their static lists; user agents may reject static lists that include non-HTTPS domains.

 # Clearing Site Data on Set Transitions
-Sites may need to change which First-Party Set they are a member of.
+Sites may need to change which Related Website Set they are a member of.
 Since membership in a set could provide access to cross-site cookies via automatic grants of the Storage Access API, we need to pay attention to these transitions so that they don’t link user identities across all the FPSs they’ve historically been in.
-In particular, we must ensure that a domain cannot transfer a user identifier from one First-Party Set to another when it changes its set membership.
+In particular, we must ensure that a domain cannot transfer a user identifier from one Related Website Set to another when it changes its set membership.
 While a set member may not always request and be granted access to cross-site cookies, for the sake of simplicity of handling set transitions, we propose to treat such access as always granted.

 In order to achieve this, the browser must clear site data after a site undergoes certain transitions, before starting any fetches that depend on that data/storage.